 In this Part —

-“code” means the code of practice (injury management) issued under section 155A(1) that is currently in force;
+code means the code of practice (injury management) issued under section 155A(1) that is currently in force;

-“injury management system” means an injury management system established under section 155B;
+injury management system means an injury management system established under section 155B;

-“return to work program” means a return to work program established under section 155C(1);
+return to work program means a return to work program established under section 155C(1);

-“treating medical practitioner”, in relation to a worker, means the medical practitioner who the worker has chosen or accepted to have the primary responsibility for the medical care and coordination of medical care for the worker.
+treating medical practitioner, in relation to a worker, means the medical practitioner who the worker has chosen or accepted to have the primary responsibility for the medical care and coordination of medical care for the worker.

 [Section 155 inserted by No. 42 of 2004 s.
 118.]